-Further, this analysis indeed provides different instructional practices to identify student progress as it is one of the efficient predictors of student achievement in any institutional practice (Mor, Ferguson, and Wasson, 2015).
+Further, this analysis provides different instructional practices to identify student progress as it is one of the efficient predictors of student achievement in any institutional practice (Mor, Ferguson, and Wasson, 2015).
 Furthermore, according to Ysseldyke and Tardrew (2007), the addition of an instructional management system and progress monitoring in the mathematics classroom measures students’ performance, and the results of this study stated that these two practices if implemented with integrity or high fidelity, the performance in mathematics for all the students is significantly enhanced.

-According to Csapó and Molnár (2019), diagnostic assessment is essential in three domains education, science, and mathematics as this approach is a 3D approach that distinguishes between the application, psychological and disciplinary learning dimensions.
+According to Csapó and Molnár (2019), diagnostic assessment is essential in three domains: education, science, and mathematics, as this approach is a 3D approach that distinguishes between the application, psychological and disciplinary learning dimensions.
 Moreover, another research evaluated that if the diagnostic assessment is implemented efficiently, learning of mathematics and teaching can be enhanced specifically in General Education and Training (Sekao, 2011).

-However, another research by Thomas, Martin, and Pleasants (2011) mentioned that peer assessment is a deeper reflection of an individual’s learning which is also named autonomous assessment.
-It is related partially to self-assessment and partially to the other’s performances such as classmates when students reflect on their selves.
-On the other hand, Pachler et al. (2010) stated that the core factor in formative assessment is learner’s self-regulation which is directly linked with emotional and motivational factors that affect learners’ engagement in learning.
-Furthermore, a study has evaluated that formative assessment is effective in assessing mathematics learning abilities for students specifically this study reviewed that in algebra interventions instructional effectiveness is critical and the best measure of instructional effectiveness is provided by a formative assessment which also promotes professional development (Accardo and Kuder, 2017; Hošpesová, 2018).
-In addition, Lambert, Algozzine, and Mc Gee (2014) stated that in formative assessment progress monitoring assesses students’ performance individually in mathematics with the technology named accelerated math (AM) from grades 1-12 (Suurtamm et al., 2016).
+However, another research by Thomas, Martin, and Pleasants (2011) mentioned that peer assessment is a deeper reflection of an individual’s learning, also called autonomous assessment.
+It is related partially to self-assessment and partially to other’s performances, such as classmates, when students reflect on their selves.
+On the other hand, Pachler et al. (2010) stated that the core factor in formative assessment is the learner’s self-regulation, which is directly linked with emotional and motivational factors that affect learners’ engagement in learning.
+Furthermore, a study has evaluated that formative assessment is effective in assessing mathematics learning abilities for students specifically; this study reviewed that in algebra interventions, instructional effectiveness is critical, and the best measure of instructional effectiveness is provided by a formative assessment, which also promotes professional development (Accardo and Kuder, 2017; Hošpesová, 2018).
+In addition, Lambert, Algozzine, and McGee (2014) stated that in formative assessment, progress monitoring assesses students’ performance individually in mathematics with the technology named accelerated math (AM) from grades 1-12 (Suurtamm et al., 2016).

 Accardo, A.L. and Kuder, S.J., 2017.
 Monitoring student learning in algebra.
 Mathematics Teaching in the Middle School, 22(6), pp.352-359.

 Anselmo, L. and Eaton, S.E., 2017.
-Making evidence informed decisions about formative written feedback.
+Making evidence-informed decisions about formative written feedback.

 Csapó, B. and Molnár, G., 2019.
 Online diagnostic assessment in support of personalized teaching and learning: The eDia System.
-Frontiers in psychology, 10, p.1522.
+Frontiers in Psychology, 10, p.1522.

 Hošpesová, A., 2018.
 Formative assessment in inquiry-based elementary mathematics.
 Gabriele Kaiser· Helen Forgasz Mellony Graven· Alain Kuzniak, p.249.